dswhitley/ansible-roles/nfs_client/README.md

 Therefore, the testing that has been done is focused on installing the correct packages and ensuring the correct services are started.

+ADDITIONALLY: containers don't inherently have use systemd so testing services that use systemd are troublesome.
+[This](https://medium.com/@tklo/testing-ansible-role-of-a-systemd-based-service-using-molecule-and-docker-4b3608a10ef0) page should help, it is what I've used to test CentOS and Fedora containers and this role...but it is still failing for Ubuntu.
+Ship it.

 To develop or test you'll need to have installed the following:

 * Linux (e.g. [Ubuntu](http://www.ubuntu.com/))